-Sari Kovats is an Associate Professor in the Department of Social and Environmental Research in the Faculty of Public Health and Policy.
-She has been actively researching the effects of weather and climate on human health for more than 15 years and has published widely on this topic; including 60 peer-reviewed journal papers and more than 20 book chapters.
+Sari Kovats is an Associate Professor in the Department of Public Health, Environments and Society in the Faculty of Public Health and Policy.
+She has been researching the effects of weather, climate and climate change on human health for more than 20 years.
 Her particular areas of interest include health impact assessment of climate change and epidemiological studies of the effects of climate, weather and weather events in urban and rural populations.

 Current Research Projects include

 - CHAMNHA: Climate, Heat, and Maternal and Neonatal Health in Africa

 - ENBEL (Enhancing Belmont) on mobilising knowledge on climate and health

 - NIHR Health Protection Research Unit in Environmental Change and Health

 - Developing a research agenda for local climate action